routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 ])
 {% endhighlight %}

-`@RouteConfig` is a component decorator that allows us to send an array of route definitions to Component Router.
+`@RouteConfig` is a component decorator that we can put above any Angular component.
+It allows us to send an array of route definitions to Component Router.

 Let's zoom in on one of the route definitions: